How to Set Up Google Analytics 4 (GA4) On Your Webflow Website

 Step 5: Publish your container

-Step 6: Add the Tag Manager code to your website
+How to add Google Tag Manager to your Webflow website

 The final step is to add the Tag Manager code to your website.
 Go to the Tag Manager dashboard and click on the Install Tag Manager button.
 Copy the code and paste it into the header section of your Webflow website.